-Employee development is also supported through internal and external local training courses, accompanied by a series of other initiatives such as participation in work projects involving multiple departments and, in some cases, work experience abroad.
+Employee development is also supported through internal and external local training courses, accompanied by a

 More than 35,000 hours of training were provided in 2020, almost 11.7 hours per member of staff.
 The measures put in place involved the entire Group workforce in a cross-functional and balanced way covering various roles, as can be seen from the summary table of training hours by professional category.